Moropo

 How to use Moropo to dynamically access emails sent as part of an app testing flow

 Note: this functionality currently only supports email addresses that Moropo dynamically generates during the flow.
-If you require support for access to pre-existing email addresses then please add your use case as a comment on the Canny post
+If you require support for access to pre-existing email addresses then please add your use case as a

 This guide will show you how to access emails on the simulator as part of a Moropo test run.